Edit on GitHub

 • File > Examples > turtlebot3 > turtlebot3_manipulation > turtlebot3_manipulation

-9. Connect the micro USB of the OpenCR to the PC and select Tools > Board > OpenCR > OpenCR Board from Arduino IDE.
+9. Connect the micro USB of the OpenCR to the PC and select Tools > Board > OpenCR > OpenCR Board in the Arduino IDE.

-10. Select the port connected to the OpenCR from Tools > Port menu.
+10. Select the port connected to the OpenCR from the Tools > Port menu.

 11. Upload the TurtleBot3 firmware sketch with Ctrl + U or the upload icon.

-12. If firmware upload fails, try uploading the firmware under the recovery mode.
-Below sequence activates the recovery mode of OpenCR and the STATUS led of OpenCR will blink periodically.
+12. If firmware upload fails, try uploading the firmware in recovery mode. the following sequence activates the recovery mode of the OpenCR.
+When in recovery mode, the STATUS led of the OpenCR will blink periodically.

 • Hold down the PUSH SW2 button.